Quantum Control and General Recursion beyond the Unitary Case: Operational Semantics

-We define the probability of termination of programs, which follows from the encoding of transition probabilities.
-We consider all values attainable from a fixed configuration $[S,\ket{\psi}]_{\Gamma}$.
-These values will formally be described as a multiset, which is a similar concept to sets where elements may appear multiple times, which account for multiple derivations leading to the same value.
+Lastly, we define the probability of termination of programs.
+We consider all states attainable from a fixed configuration $[S,\ket{\psi}]_{\Gamma}$.
+These states will formally be described as a multiset to account for multiple derivations leading to the same state.